pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_storage-and-playback.md

 ## Delete messages from history

-Requires Message Persistence enabled.
-Also enable Delete-From-History in Admin Portal and initialize the SDK with a secret key.
+Requires Message Persistence.
+Also requires enabling Delete-From-History in Admin Portal and initializing with a secret key.

 Removes messages from a channel’s history.

+Method behavior:
-Behavior: start is exclusive; end is inclusive.
+- start is exclusive; end is inclusive.

 ### Method(s)